mila-iqia/mila-docs/docs/examples/data/torchvision/README.rst

    -    """Returns the training, validation, and test splits for CIFAR10.
    +    """Returns the training, validation, and test splits for iNat.

-        NOTE: We don't use image transforms here for simplicity.
+   -    NOTE: We don't use image transforms here for simplicity.
+   +    NOTE: We use the same image transforms here for train/val/test just to keep things simple.
         Having different transformations for train and validation would complicate things a bit.
         Later examples will show how to do the train/val/test split properly when using transforms.
         """